By V. Susan Hutchinson

 You don’t have to be a precinct officer, but you must be a County Delegate to run for a delegate seat at State Convention.
 For more information on Delegates and Alternates click here.

 Resolutions are proposals for changes or improvements at the local or state level.
 Anyone can download and submit an HCDP Resolutions Proposal, which has been revised in 2020.
 Information on how to complete a resolutions proposal, and deadlines for submission, can be found in the article Horry County Democratic Party (HCDP) Resolutions Proposals.

 Any proposals submitted prior to the meeting will be included in the precinct packet of the submitter on the day of precinct reorganization.
 The precinct then votes to approve or reject the resolution.
 Blank forms are also provided so a resolution can be drafted for submission and precinct approval on the day of the meeting.
 Approved resolutions are returned in the precinct packet at the end of the meeting and will be presented at County Convention for review and, potentially, approval by county delegates.

 Precinct Reorganization is intended to last not more than two hours.
 Lunch will not be provided.

 At your cluster location, a photo ID must be presented before you can enter.
-Any current photo ID required to vote is acceptable.
+Any current photo ID Photo ID Requirements is acceptable.
 If you do not have the appropriate photo ID you will not be able to enter.